rust-lang/rustc-dev-guide/src/effects.md

 ## `typeck` performing method and function call checks.

 When generic parameters are instantiated for any items, the `host` generic parameter is always instantiated as an inference variable.
-These variables fall back to `true` at the end of typeck to ensure that `let _ = some_fn_item_name;` will keep compiling.
+This is a special kind of inference var that is not part of the type or const inference variables, similar to how we have special inference variables for type variables that we know to be an integer, but not yet which one.
+These separate inference variables fall back to `true` at the end of typeck (in `fallback_effects`) to ensure that `let _ = some_fn_item_name;` will keep compiling.

 All actually used (in function calls, casts, or anywhere else) function items, will have the `enforce_context_effects` method invoked.
 It trivially returns if the function being called has no `host` generic parameter.

-TODO: how do we bail out if a non-const function is called in a const context?
+In order to error if a non-const function is called in a const context, we have not yet disabled the const-check logic that happens on MIR, because `enforce_context_effects` does not yet perform this check.

 The function call's `host` parameter is then equated to the context's `host` value, which almost always trivially succeeds, as it was an inference var.
 If the inference